 Priten H. ShahStudent at Harvard College | Founder/CEO at United 4 Social Change

-I am currently in my junior year at Harvard College, after taking two years off to pursue personal projects and to gain experience in education.
-I am pursuing a concentration in South Asian Studies and Philosophy.
+I am currently in my senior year at Harvard College, after taking two years off to pursue personal projects and to gain experience in education.
+I am pursuing a concentration in Philosophy.
 (Details About My College Education)

 I have extensive experience in education, from working as a teaching assistant in a high school, private tutor in South Korea, debate coach at various schools, and from teaching at and directing various summer programs.
 (More About My Teaching Experience)